lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

 ## Architecture design

 * UI end: a visual interface, easy for users to operate
-* eKuiper-manager: Management console, which essentially is a reverse HTTP proxy service, providing the services of user management, permission verification.
+* Kuiper-manager: Management console, which essentially is a reverse HTTP proxy service, providing the services of user management, permission verification.
 It can be deployed in the cloud or at the edge
-* eKuiper instance: managed eKuiper node instance, eKuiper-manager can manage multiple eKuiper nodes at the same time
+* eKuiper instance: managed eKuiper node instance, Kuiper-manager can manage multiple eKuiper nodes at the same time

 ![construct](./resources/arch.png)